 Law of Demeter

-The main idea of this principle is to divide the areas of responsibilities between classes and encapsulate the logic inside the class, method or structure.
-From this principle we can highlight several recommendations:
+The basic idea of this principle is to divide the areas of responsibility between classes and encapsulate the logic within a class, method or structure.
+Several recommendations can be distinguished from this principle:

-By following this principle, the application becomes more flexible, understandable and maintainable.
+Following those principles, the application becomes more flexible, understandable and easy to maintain.

 Fellow developers let’s be engineers!
 Let’s think about design and build robust and well-implemented systems, rather than growing organic monsters.
 Listed principles are highly correlated and connected in there essence.
 Of course, I didn't create them, but a small reminder does not hurt, at least my memory is definitely not perfect.